TorXakis/TorXakis/test/sqatt/README.md

 ```

 The record labels should be self explanatory.
 For more information please check
-the `sqatt` documentation.
-Also note that we are repeating the string `"MyTest"`,
+the existing `sqatt` tests (defined in `src/Examples`) .
+Also note that we are
-which could be avoided.
-See the `src/Examples` folder to see how this is currently
+repeating the string `"MyTest"`, which could be avoided.
+See the `src/Examples`
-done.
+folder to see how this is currently done.

 In the example above we specify a Java SUT.
 It is also possible to specify no
 SUT or a TorXakis simulated one.
 The `src/Examples` folder contains examples of